mapehe/FluxLab/README.md

 FluxLab serves as a translation layer between two target groups:

-* For **software engineers** it provides a clean, linted, and modular C++ codebase.
-It abstracts physics logic into **ComputeEngines** and handles the heavy lifting of GPU memory management, I/O, and cloud provisioning.
+* For **software engineers**, it transforms scientific simulation into a standard engineering challenge.
+By abstracting complex physics logic into encapsulated ComputeEngines, it exposes the project as a clean, modular C++ system.
+This allows engineers to focus on architecture, optimization, and infrastructure without needing deep domain expertise in the underlying governing equations.

 * For **physicists** it tackles the architectural challenges often encountered in scientific computing.
 FluxLab provides a professional software scaffolding